7 Ways You Could Be Overspending on IT (And Action Items For How to Reduce IT Costs)

 1. Data Storage

-If you’re not keeping track of who needs what software license, and adding and subtracting users as they come and go, you could be overspending.
-This goes for other assets that are assigned to your employees such as mobile devices, and email.
-It’s common practice for many companies to keep a mailbox open after an employee leaves so as to make sure that important communications aren’t missed.
-What often happens is that the email gets forgotten, and pretty soon, six months have gone by and you’re still paying $25 a month for the mailbox when you could have been using an alternative method that wouldn’t have extended your costs.
+It’s common practice for many companies to keep a mailbox open after an employee leaves to make sure that important communications aren’t missed.
+What often happens is that the email gets forgotten, and pretty soon, six months have gone by and you’re still paying $25 a month for the mailbox when you could have been using an alternative method that wouldn’t have extended your IT costs.